 Workplace Wellness: A Business Strategy for Economic Growth

 We are all aware that there are indicators of an economic crisis.
-The looming fiscal cliff, uncertainties of healthcare reform, slow post-recession recovery, high unemployment, global competition & devaluation of the dollar are news topics that have become commonplace.
+The looming fiscal cliff, uncertainties of healthcare reform, high unemployment, global competition & devaluation of the dollar are news topics that have become commonplace.

-On the bright side, times of crisis can also create opportunities for positive change, to think outside of the box, create new conversations around pervasive challenges IF we choose to take a new path & do something better than the status quo, on a personal, organizational , community, state & national level.
+On the bright side, times of crisis can also create opportunities for positive change.
+We must think outside of the box & create new conversations around pervasive challenges IF we choose to exceed the status quo, on a personal, organizational, community, state & national level.

-The survival of American businesses in the global marketplace & the health of individuals depend on taking a proactive stance toward promoting a culture of wellness at our workplaces & at home.
-The U.S. economy cannot sustain ever-increasing healthcare costs and lower productivity.
+The survival of American businesses in the global marketplace & the health of individuals depends on taking a proactive stance toward promoting a culture of wellness at our workplaces & at home.
+The U.S. economy cannot sustain ever-increasing healthcare costs & lower productivity.
 The U.S. spends more of its GDP on health care than any other country – yet our people are less healthy.

 The medical community has created an economic model that creates a profit when people get sick, instead of focusing on prevention & promoting wellness.
 Unfortunately, for our national economy as well as businesses, communities & families – the cost of waiting for people to get sick far exceeds the cost of helping people stay healthy.